planetopendata/awesome-sqlite/README.md

 A collection of awesome sqlite tools, scripts, books, etc.

-Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.

 ---

 [ANNOUNCEMENT] Looking for awesome SQLite libraries in Ruby?
 See the [Awesome ActiveRecord List @ Planet Ruby](https://github.com/planetruby/awesome-activerecord).

 ---

-Contributions welcome.
+#### _Contributions welcome.
 Anything missing?
 Send in a pull request.
-Thanks.
+Thanks._

+Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.

 ## SQLite Headquarters (HQ)